 Late 1930 - Allan James taken on as apprentice thrower

 Some pieces with the Remued signature are dated.
 Dates are 1933 and 1934.
 No piece is known dated 1932, implying that the Remued name had not yet appeared then.

 About half of all Pamela pieces are dated, and in every case the date is 1934.
 None is known dated 1933 or 1935, implying that the Pamela name was not in use then.
 The very strong inference therefore is that Pamela production began and ended during 1934.
 The relative scarcity of Pamela pieces is consistent with such a short production life.
 Two pieces are known where a 'Pamela 1934' inscription was washed off the base and replaced by 'Remued', implying that the demise of Pamela occurred in 1934 (see Pamela Series 14).
-Pamela shapes which re-emerged as Remued acquired Early Series numbers within a range known to have already existed in 1934, and nearly all in the higher part of that range ie above about 140.
+New numbering assigned to the Pamela shapes that re-emerged as Remued are within a range of numbers known to have been current during 1934, mostly in the later part of that range from about 140.

 1934 Shape-numbering commences

 There are quite a few un-numbered pieces dated 1934, both Pamela and Remued, including shapes for which numbered examples are recorded also dated 1934.
 The clear inference is that numbering was introduced during that year.
 Pieces with both a number and a date are rare but every one is dated 1934.
 The highest-numbered recorded example is 196 but a shape-book entry for 201 shows a jug commemorating Victoria's 1934 centenary, indicating Early Series numbering reached at least 201 during 1934.
 Pamela numbering only reached about 31 before the Pamela name was discontinued.